afesta12/CityParking/README.md

 #### Installing the database

 The Wonderville City Parking Manager can be used by following these steps:
-* Start your PHP server.
+* Start your PHP server in the main folder use "C:\PHP\php.exe -S localhost:3000"
 * Open your browser and paste in the path to the install.php file (ex http://localhost:3000/Install/install.php).
 * After following this link, the page will let you know that the City Parking database was created.
 * Next with your server still running, navigate to http://localhost:3000/PHP/index.php